callahanchris/callahanchris.github.io/source/_posts/2014-07-17-five-useful-ruby-array-methods.markdown

 Note that `transpose` can only be used when you have an array of arrays where all of the nested arrays are the same length.

 I got some use out of the `transpose` method when trying to rotate an array of arrays (a tic tac toe board) 90 degrees to the right.
-I first called `transpose` on the array and then chained on `map(&:reverse)` to reverse all of the nested arrays.
+I first called `transpose` on the array and then chained on `map(&:reverse)` to individually reverse each of the nested arrays.

 ```ruby
 board = [